XilunZhangRobo/COMPASS-Sim2Real/README.md

 ## Running code for drop environment and random action
 python3 main.py --exp_name drop

-## Running code for air hockey environment with SAC/PPO Agent
+## Running code for air hockey environment with SAC/PPO Agent training in the loop
 python3 main.py --use_sac_agent
 python3 main.py --use_ppo_agent
 ```